yifanwu/midas-exp-pub/README.md

 Navigate to [notetaker](https://github.com/yifanwu/notetaker) and [midas](https://github.com/yifanwu/midas) and respectively, download the projects  as zip, then follow the README there for instructions.

+To participate, please boot up a `jupyter notebook` in your terminal.
+Please use Chrome for the experiment as the other Browsers are not tested.

 ## Submission

 At the end of the session, you should zip up this directory and then email Yifan as attachment.
 She will then send you the Amazon gift card electronically.